 North Little Rock, AR 72113

 William H. Bowen School of Law

 Employment Lawyers in Nearby Cities

 Problems in the workplace?

 Employment law governs the relationship between workers and their employers.
-This law, contained in federal and Arkansas statutes, administrative regulations, and judicial decisions, specifies the rights and restrictions applicable to each party in the workplace.
+This law, contained in federal and state statutes, administrative regulations, and judicial decisions, specifies the rights and restrictions applicable to each party in the workplace.